charmed-kubernetes/charm-azure-cloud-provider/README.md

 ## Description

-This subordinate charm manages the Cloud Controller and Node Controller components of Azure.
+This subordinate charm manages the Cloud Controller and AzureDisk Storage controller components of Azure.

 ## Usage